PredDiff: Explanations and Interactions from Conditional Expectations: Introduction

 Additionally, we investigate \pd 's theoretical properties and demonstrate its intimate relationship to Shapley values.
-In particular, we shed light on the intricacies of classification due to inherent connection between the classifier and the underlying data distribution.
+In particular, we shed light on the intricacies of classification due to the inherent connection between the classifier and the underlying data distribution.
 We present consequences for \pd{} and Shapley values, both on the level of relevances and interactions.
 Finally, we present experimental evidence for the soundness of our framework and find qualitative agreement to the popular Shapley Interaction Index.
-In particular, we quantify feature interactions for an image classifier, as a task which is already intractable for many competing methods that show a less favorable scaling than \pd{}.
+In particular, we quantify feature interactions for an image classifier, as a task that is already intractable for many competing methods with a less favorable scaling than \pd{}.

-To summarize, our main contributions are (i) an investigation of the theoretical properties of \pd{} and its relation to Shapley values (ii) a novel interaction measure based on a proper functional decomposition, which leads to a completeness relation on relevance level (iii) an analysis of intricacies of classification due to the inherent connection between classifier and data distribution (iv) the experimental validation on analytic, synthetic and real-world datasets for classification and regression.
+To summarize, our main contributions are (i) an investigation of the theoretical properties of \pd{} and its relation to Shapley values (ii) a novel interaction measure based on a proper functional decomposition, satisfying an \emph{interaction completeness} property on relevance level (iii) an analysis of intricacies of classification due to the inherent connection between classifier and data distribution (iv) the experimental validation on analytic, synthetic and real-world datasets for classification and regression.